 Yes.
 It was incredibly easy.

-Fast forward a few more years and the Kindle search engine was getting a little fuller for all the easy keywords.
+Fast forward a few more years and the Kindle store search engine on Amazon was getting a little fuller for all the easy keywords.
 Publishers had to start niching down on topics to keep making money.
-You began to see publishers focusing on specific niches to build portfolios under pen names.
+You began to see publishers focusing on specific Kidnle niches to build portfolios under pen names.

 Could you make money with Kindle publishing back in 2011?